 - 1. In a study of outcome achievement, "The benchmark of 70% of students will illustrate a proficiency of 70% or higher within this assessment during the 2018-2019 academic year.
-All rubric criteria except writing quality (spelling, grammar, punctuating, and proofreading)." the goal that 70% of students will illustrate a proficiency of 70% or higher in all rubric criteria except writing quality was partially met.
-The goal was met in 3 of 4 rubric criteria.
-Only "Ratio Analysis", at 69%, did not meet the achievement goal. - 2.
-In a study comparing online with traditional course sections, the goal that 70% of students will achieve at 70% in the four target outcomes was met in all cases for online sections, but only 1 of 4 in the traditional section.
-The "Completeness & Effort" and "Accuracy" rubric dimensions exhibit a statistically significant difference. - 3.
+All rubric criteria except writing quality." the goal that 70% of students will illustrate a proficiency of 70% or higher in all rubric criteria except writing quality was met with achievement ranging from 80% to 100% depending on the criteria. - 2.
+In a study comparing online with traditional course sections, the goal that 70% of students will achieve at 70% in the four target outcomes was met in all cases for online sections and traditional sections. - 3.
 No cross-campus comparison could be completed because course data was only collected from online and one site, a study completed in #2 above.